OLS for Refugees

-The Erasmus+ Online Linguistic Support (OLS) currently offers online language courses in Czech, Danish, German, Greek, English, Spanish, French, Italian, Dutch, Polish, Portuguese and Swedish to higher education students, vocational education and training learners and young volunteers taking part in the Erasmus+ programme.
+The Erasmus+ Online Linguistic Support (OLS) currently offers online language courses in Bulgarian, Czech, Danish, German, Greek, English, Spanish, French, Croatian, Italian, Hungarian, Dutch, Polish, Portuguese, Romanian, Slovak, Finnish and Swedish to higher education students, vocational education and training learners and young volunteers taking part in the Erasmus+ programme.

 The European Commission has decided to extend this service to the benefit of around 100.000 refugees over 3 years, on a voluntary basis and free of charge for them.

 The OLS can be used at any time from a computer, tablet or smartphone with an internet connection.
 The OLS language courses include a variety of self-paced modules covering different linguistic areas, as well as "Live Coaching" interactive activities (online MOOCs, tutoring sessions and forums).

 In the light of the current migration crisis, the objective of this initiative is to support the efforts of EU Member States to integrate refugees into Europe's education and training systems, and ensure their skills development.